Update (Yandel album): Composition

-"Aprovéchame" ("Seize Me") musically combines reggaeton music with American and European sounds and its lyrics are about casual sex.
+"Aprovéchame" ("Take Advantage of Me") musically combines reggaeton music with American and European sounds and its lyrics are about casual sex.
 Yandel stated that it "is the song that gives an update to the album".
 "Dónde Estás" ("Where Are You") features Puerto Rican singer Luis Fonsi and is a mixture of ballad and R&B, a type of music in which Yandel wanted to venture because of Fonsi's voice and style.
 The song is about a man who feels empty for not having the woman he loves, despite being rich and having a lot of friends.
 Nayeli Rivera of Monitor Latino described the track as "a fusion of urban sounds with light touches of pop and electronica".
 "Todo Lo Que Quiero" ("All I Want") is another "americanized reggaeton" that features Mexican-American singer and songwriter Becky G, who was invited following Yandel's lack of collaborations with female acts throughout his career.
 The lyrics describe a man who wants to confess his love to a woman.
 "Cuando Se Da" ("When It Is Given") is a danceable reggaeton song that tells the story of a young man who is experimenting with love and that has to decide between the two simultaneous relationships he is having.
-The final track, "Explícale" ("Explain Him") is a Latin trap song that features Puerto Rican rapper Bad Bunny.
+The final track, "Explícale" ("Explain To Him") is a Latin trap song that features Puerto Rican rapper Bad Bunny.
 Yandel wanted to "bring something different" and decided to record a trap song because of its contemporary popularity in Latin America.

 Production

-The recording for Update commenced in November 2016, while its last known session was held on June 7, 2017 with Yandel and American singer Jennifer Lopez.
+The recording for Update commenced in November 2016, while its last known session was held on June 7, 2017, with Yandel and American singer Jennifer Lopez.
 Yandel worked on 30 songs, 14 of which were eventually included.
 Producers of the album include Puerto Rican producers Tainy, Haze, Jumbo, DJ Luian, and Mambo Kingz, and Colombian producers Sky, The Rude Boys, and Bullnene.
 Tainy, Haze, and Jumbo produced five, four, and two tracks, respectively.
 Sky produced two songs, while The Rude Boys, Bullnene, DJ Luian and Mambo Kingz produced or co-produced one track on the album.
 The record was mastered by Mike Fuller at his studio Fullersound in Florida, USA.

 Release

-Update was released on September 8, 2017 under Sony Music Latin.
+Update was released on September 8, 2017, under Sony Music Latin.
 In the United States, the album debuted at number 108 on the Billboard 200 and at number 2 on the Top Latin Albums chart with 6,000 album-equivalent units, from which 2,000 copies were traditional sales, enough to lead the Latin Album Sales chart.
 On September 26, 2017, three weeks after its release, the album received a gold (Latin) certification by the Recording Industry Association of America for units of over 30,000 sales plus album-equivalent units.